From VeggieTales to Situational Ethics

 Visher's situational ethics are the same type of arguments that kept slavery legal for so many years in America.
 If you buy into these twisted truths, you can be confident you would have voted for pro-slavery platforms if you'd lived during the days of slavery.
 It's easy to look back on history and accuse people of compromise while overlooking our present areas of compromise.

 In passing Roe v.
 Wade, the Supreme Court didn't interpret law.
 It took on the role of Congress and passed a law that Congress wouldn't have passed.
-They removed the decision from citizens when they wrote: “The right to an abortion is absolute - a person is entitled to end a pregnancy at any time, for any reason, in any way they choose.” (source
+They removed the decision from citizens when they wrote: “The right to an ab--tion is absolute - a person is entitled to end a pregnancy at any time, for any reason, in any way they choose.” (source

 Now that Roe has been overturned and the right to govern has been returned to the people of the U.S., will Jethani's final argument prove true?
-Will overturning Roe have no affect on abortion?
+Will overturning Roe have no affect on ab--tion?
 Vischer and Jethani haven't been right about anything else, and I'm pretty sure they're going to maintain that record.

 The creator of Veggie Tales now has a ministry that claims it's useless to fight for some biblical causes.
 UPDATE: Facts Refute His Claims.